-The Cincinnati Zoo's (CZBG) Insectarium first acquired ABBs in April of 1991 and established a successful breeding program.
-The AZA recognized the success of that program with a Significant Achievement award in 1993.
-A short time later, with no immediate plans for reintroduction, the CZBG Insectarium’s participation in the project waned.
-By the later part of the last decade the project had found its wings and taken off; a number of zoos and universities were rearing ABBs and reintroductions were taking place at several locations.
+The Cincinnati Zoo first acquired ABBs in April of 1991 and established a successful breeding program.
+The Association of Zoos & Aquariums (AZA) recognized the success of that program with a Significant Achievement award in 1993.
+A short time later, with no immediate plans for reintroduction, the Zoo’s participation in the project waned.
+By the later part of the last decade, the project had found its wings and taken off; a number of zoos and universities were rearing ABBs and reintroductions were taking place at several locations.
 The AZA had developed a Species Survival Plan for ABBs and the project’s profile had grown with both local and national media outlets covering releases.

-The CZBG Insectarium reacquired ABBs in 2009 and began the search for a nearby site where we could release our captive reared beetles.
+The Zoo reacquired ABBs in 2009 and began the search for a nearby site where we could release our captive reared beetles.
 In 2010, we zeroed in on the Fernald Preserve in Harrison, Ohio.

-We are working closely with a number of entities on this project including the United States Fish and Wildlife Service, the Ohio Division of Natural Resources, the Department of Energy, the Association of Zoos and Aquariums, the Wilds and Ohio State University.
-The CZBG Insectarium work on the project has been led by Mandy Pritchard, who has been aided by her fellow keepers and some invaluable volunteers.
-Former CZBG Insectarium staff members Milan Busching, Randy Morgan, Karen Schmidt and current Reptile Keeper John Staubach also contributed to the efforts during their time here.
+We are working closely with a number of entities on this project, including the U. S. Fish and Wildlife Service, the Ohio Division of Natural Resources, the Department of Energy, the AZA, the Wilds and Ohio State University.
+The Zoo’s work on the project has been led by insect keeper Mandy Pritchard, who has been aided by her fellow keepers and some invaluable volunteers.
+Former insect keepers Milan Busching, Randy Morgan, Karen Schmidt and current reptile keeper, John Staubach, also contributed to the efforts during their time here.

 Get up close and personal with some of our residents in the World of Insects building.
 Book a Bug’s Life behind-the-scenes experience!
 Proceeds from your experience will fund conservation work in the field.